XiaolongTang23/HPNet/README.md

 ```
 If necessary, you can try combinations of different versions of Python, PyTorch, PyG (PyTorch Geometric), and PyTorch Lightning.
 For instance, I have successfully tested the project with PyTorch version `1.12.1`, and it worked as well.

-3.Download [Argoverse Motion Forecasting Dataset v1.1](https://www.argoverse.org/av1.html#download-link).
+3\.
+Download [Argoverse Motion Forecasting Dataset v1.1](https://www.argoverse.org/av1.html#download-link).
 After downloading and extracting the tar.gz files, the dataset directory should be organized as follows:
 ```
 /path/to/dataset_root/
 ├── train/